 Click on the “Products” tab in the sidebar menu on the right side of the screen.
 You see a product called “Spicy Cube” in the products menu.
 Click on this product and a dialog box opens up with information about the product.
 It is a mix of different seasonings and spices the company makes.
 It is shipped in a standard pallet-size container that is one cubic meter in volume and 40 kilograms in weight.
 It has a price of $1,000

-Then click on the “Facilities” tab and click on some of the facilities.
+Click on the “Facilities” tab and click on some of the facilities.
 A dialog box opens up to display information about those facilities.
 In this supply chain most of the vehicles are stationed at the DC to support a “hub and spoke” distribution model (the DC is the central hub and the delivery routes are the spokes).
-So click on the Seasonings DC, and then click on the “Vehicles” menu tab to see the vehicles assigned to that facility.
-As you click on each vehicle, the route traveled by that vehicle is shown on the map.
-When you select a vehicle, click on the “Routes” menu tab and select a route.
-This opens a dialog box to show you information about that route.
+So when you click on the Seasonings DC, the blue route lines for the vehicles stationed at that facility appear on the map.
+Whenever you see blue lines appear after clicking on a facility, you know one or more vehicles are based at that facility.

 [ Save time and avoid confusion by taking 15 – 30 minutes to scan through the 6 steps for Getting Started and the Frequently Asked Questions (FAQs).]